Rock 'n' Roll History for

 June 7

 Capitol Records re-issues some of The Beatles' hits in a package called, "Rock 'N' Roll Music".
-Even though Ringo Starr speaks out against it, the album would reach #2 in the US.
+Even though Ringo Starr spoke out against it, the album would reach #2 in the US and #11 in the UK.

 1979 - ClassicBands.com